-During the year ended 31 December 2016, the Group reported a net loss attributable to the owners of the Company of RMB4,021.0 million and had a net operating cash outflow of approximately RMB349.2 million during the year ended 31 December 2016.
-As at the same date, the Group's total borrowing amounted to RMB27,776.3 million, of which RMB18,509.9 million were classified as current liabilities, while its cash and cash equivalents amounted to RMB738.9 million only.
-In addition, as at 31 December 2016 and up to the date of this report, loan principal repayments and interest payments of RMB2,370.0 million relating to certain borrowings of the Group of RMB4,305.3 million were not repaid in accordance with the repayment schedules pursuant to the borrowing agreements.
-In addition, the Group breached certain terms and conditions of the Senior Notes due 2018 with a principal amount of RMB2,774.8 million during the year ended 31 December 2016.
-These constituted events of defaults which resulted in cross-default of certain borrowings other than those mentioned above amounting to RMB4,192.1 million as at 31 December 2016.
-These conditions, together with other matters described in note 2(a) to the consolidated financial statements, indicate the existence of material uncertainties which may cast significant doubt about the Group's ability to continue as a going concern.
-However, the Directors of the Company have been undertaking a number of measures to improve the Group's liquidity and financial position, and to remediate certain delayed repayments to financial institutions, which are set out in note 2(a) to the consolidated financial statements.
+The Group reported a net loss attributable to the owners of the Company of RMB2,608.6 million during the year ended 31 December 2017.
+As at the same date, the Group's total borrowings amounted to RMB23,419.8 million, of which current borrowings amounted to RMB17,729.3 million, while its cash and cash equivalents amounted to RMB201.4 million only.
+In addition, as at 31 December 2017, loan principal repayments and related interest payments of RMB4,769.5 million were not repaid in accordance with the repayment schedules pursuant to the borrowing agreements.
+In addition, the Group was in breach of certain terms and conditions of the Senior Notes due 2018 with a principal amount of RMB2,613.7 million.
+These constituted events of defaults which resulted in cross-default of certain borrowings other than those mentioned above amounting to RMB4,430.8 million as at 31 December 2017.
+These conditions, together with other matters described in note 2(a)(i) to the consolidated financial statements, including the Group's ability to continue as a going concern.
+However, the Directors of the Company have been undertaking a number of measures to improve the Group's liquidity and financial position, and to remediate certain delayed repayments to financial institutions, which are set out in note 2(a)(i) to the consolidated financial statements.
 Accordingly, the Directors are satisfied that it is appropriate to prepare the consolidated financial statements on a going concern basis.

-The Directors of the Company have been undertaking a number of measures to improve the Group's liquidity and financial position, and to remediate certain delayed repayments to financial institutions, which are set out in note 2(a)(i) to the consolidated financial statements.
-The consolidated financial statements have been prepared on a going concern basis, the validity of which depends on the outcome of these measures, which are subject to multiple uncertainties, including (i) the successful negotiations with the lenders for the renewal of or extension for repayment of outstanding borrowings, including those with overdue principals and interests; (ii) the successful obtaining of additional new sources of financing as and when needed; (iii) the successful implementation of its operation plan to accelerate the Group's presales and sales of its properties under development and completed properties and the collection of the outstanding sales proceeds, and to control costs and contain capital expenditures; and (iv) the successful maintenance of relationship with the Group's existing lenders such that no action will be taken by the relevant lenders to demand immediate repayment of the borrowings in default, including those with cross-default terms.
+The directors of the Company have been undertaking a number of measures to improve the Group's liquidity and financial position, and to remediate certain delayed repayments to financial institutions, which are set out in note 2(a)(i) to the consolidated financial statements.
+The consolidated financial statements have been prepared on a going concern basis, the validity of which depends on the outcome of these measures, which are subject to multiple uncertainties, including (i) the successful negotiations with the lenders for the renewal of or extension for repayment of outstanding borrowings, including those with overdue principals and interests; (ii) the successful obtaining of additional new sources of financing as and when needed; (iii) the successful implementation of its construction plans to ensure the construction progress is on schedule, and managing the transitioning of projects previously undertaken by Shanghai Ditong; (iv) successfully accelerating the pre-sales and sales of properties under development and completed properties and speeding up the collection of outstanding sales proceeds; and controlling costs and containing capital expenditure so as to generate adequate net cash inflows; and (v) the successful maintenance of relationship with the Group's existing lenders such that no action will be taken by the relevant lenders to demand immediate repayment of the borrowings in default, including those with cross-default terms.
 Should the Group fail to achieve the above mentioned plans and measures, it might not be able to continue to operate as a going concern, and adjustments would have to be made to write down the carrying values of the Group's assets to their recoverable amounts, to provide for any further liabilities which might arise and to reclassify non-current assets and non-current liabilities as current assets and current liabilities.
 The effects of these adjustments have not been reflected in these consolidated financial statements.